PineconeLP/mc-live-status-purity-vanilla/README.md

 2. Run the installer

-3. At your own risk, accept security warnings.
-If you are unsure about the application's security, feel free to check out the source code in this repository
+- On Windows, you may need to accept security warnings

-4. Run MCLiveStatus - Purity Vanilla.
+3. Run MCLiveStatus - Purity Vanilla.
 That's it!

+- On Mac/OSX, you may need to [configure security preferences](https://www.youtube.com/watch?v=X_VbIRSz8Fg)

+Accept any of the above security warnings at your own risk.
+If you are unsure about the application's security, feel free to check out the source code in this repository.

 ## Features